archettialberto/scikit-survival/doc/contributing.rst

     cd scikit-survival

+.. _setup-dev-environment:

 Setting up a Development Environment
 ------------------------------------

-After you created a copy of our main repository on `GitHub`_, your need to setup a local development environment.
+After you created a copy of our main repository on `GitHub`_, you need to setup a local development environment.
 We strongly recommend to use `conda`_ to create a separate virtual environment containing all dependencies.